The64thGamer/cheeseepedia/content/wiki/Cincinnati, OH (4394 Eastgate Square Dr).md

 The Skytubes were removed in Spring 2016 with Tokens then removed in December 2016.

 In 2019 due to the closure of Colerain several posters were sent to Eastgate.
-The posters gained were _Grand Marshal of Games' (CEC Décor) (Grand Marshal of Games)', _Ambassador of Fun' (CEC Décor) (Ambassador of Fun)' and [two Red CEC Tickets]({{< ref "wiki/Red CEC Tickets (CEC Décor).md" >}}), Along with several showroom chairs, the Kid Check stand, & Parts of arcade games such as 'Simpson Soccer' and 'Pop It for Gold'.
+The posters gained were <i>Grand Marshal of Games' (CEC Décor) (Grand Marshal of Games)', </i>Ambassador of Fun' (CEC Décor) (Ambassador of Fun)' and [two Red CEC Tickets]({{< ref "wiki/Red CEC Tickets (CEC Décor).md" >}}), Along with several showroom chairs, the Kid Check stand, & Parts of arcade games such as 'Simpson Soccer' and 'Pop It for Gold'.
 During this update two posters were trashed those being 'Titan of Token' which was replaced with 'Ambassador of Fun'.
 'Ice Hockey' which was replaced with 'King of Cool'.
 Several posters were also moved such as Big Token being moved to the entrance hallway from where 'Grand Marshal of Games' is now, the Small Token above the menus were moved to the game room in front of the prize counter, and the two red tickets were installed above 'Jumpin Fantasy' and 'Haunted Mansion'.

 On April 8, 2024, Eastgate would begin its [CEC 2018 2.0 Remodel Program]({{< ref "wiki/CEC 2018 20 Remodel Program.md" >}}).
 This would involve removing most aspects of the [CEC 2005 Remodel Program]({{< ref "wiki/CEC 2005 Remodel Program.md" >}}).
 The wood paneling would be retained from the [SPT 1988 Remodel Program]({{< ref "wiki/SPT 1988 Remodel Program.md" >}}).
 The [Studio C Beta]({{< ref "wiki/Studio C Beta.md" >}}) and [CEC 2005 Remodel Program]({{< ref "wiki/CEC 2005 Remodel Program.md" >}}) artwork would be removed as apart of the remodel.
 The stage would be replaced with the 2021 Chuck E. Live Stage (Dance Floor) (Chuck E. Live Stage (Dance Floor) and [Video Wall]({{< ref "wiki/Video Wall.md" >}}).
 Eastgate would receive a new game package on April 23rd.
 The store would have its Grand Re-opening on May 29th, 2024.
 Later that year on August 26, 2024 Eastgate would receive the Trampoline Zone

-## Animatronics ##
+<h2> Animatronics </h2>
 {| class='wikitable'
 !Animatronic
 !Serial / Manufacturing Date